 Is Your Cybersecurity Prepared for the Quantum Revolution?
-Discover the Future of Protection! - YaNoticias
+Discover the Future of Protection! - YANoticias

 2. Integration with Firewalls: Palo Alto Networks is set to incorporate QRNG into its Next Generation Firewalls, enhancing the existing security protocols with quantum-sourced randomness.

-3. Collaborative Efforts: Partnerships with leading organizations like Anametric, ID Quantique, and Quantinuum are bolstering the development of innovative quantum-based security solutions.
+3. Collaborative Efforts: Partnerships with leading organisations like Anametric, ID Quantique, and Quantinuum are bolstering the development of innovative quantum-based security solutions.

 Pros and Cons of Quantum Cybersecurity